Marcell Ozuna Player Props: Braves vs. Reds

-The Atlanta Braves and Marcell Ozuna, who went 1-for-4 with a home run and two RBI last time in action, battle Luke Weaver and the Cincinnati Reds at Great American Ball Park, Friday at 6:40 PM ET.
+The Atlanta Braves and Marcell Ozuna (.382 slugging percentage over his past 10 games, including one homer), battle starter Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Saturday at 4:10 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Phillies.
+In his most recent game he had a one-hit showing (1-for-5) against the Reds.

 Marcell Ozuna Game Info & Props vs. the Reds